LatifahAbuhamamah/ESP32-Http-Request/README.md

 - Serial communication is initiated at a baud rate of 115200.
 - The ESP32 connects to the specified Wi-Fi network using the provided credentials.
 - Pins 21 and 22 are configured as outputs, representing the two motor control pins of the robot.
-- The connection to Wi-Fi is checked, and the local IP address is printed on the Serial monitor.

 4. Loop through instructions: